ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Contributing

-To add new model to the Function Calling Leaderboard, here are a few things you need to do:
+To add a new model to the Function Calling Leaderboard, here are a few things you need to do:

 1. Take a look at the `model_handler/handler.py`.
 This is the base handler object where all handlers are inherited from
 2. Create your handler and define the following functions
     1. `__init__`: on initialization, you need to create a `self.client` object if you have an existing endpoint(e.g. `self.client = OpenAI()`) or follow `model_handler/oss_handler.py` for starting a vLLM serving.
-    2. `inference`: inference function takes in prompt, functions, as well as a optional programming language parameters.
-It will make call to the endpoint, compile result in desired format, as well as logging the token number and latency
+    2. `inference`: inference function takes in prompt, functions, as well as optional programming language parameters.
+It will make call to the endpoint, compile result in the desired format, as well as logging the token number and latency
     3. `decode_ast`: decode_ast will convert the response from raw output in the format of `[{func1:{param1:val1,...}},{func2:{param2:val2,...}}] This format will be used to check for exact matching the parameters.
     4. `decode_execute`: deocde_execute will convert the response from raw output in the format of `"[func1(param1=val1),func2(param2=val2)]"`
 3. Modify `model_handler/handler_map.py`.
-This mapping contains key as the exact model name and value as the handler object of the specific model.
+This mapping contains the key as the exact model name and value as the handler object of the specific model.
-4. If your model is price based, please update the pricing detail, i.e. price per million tokens under `eval_runner_helper.py`
+4. If your model is price-based, please update the pricing detail, i.e. price per million tokens under `eval_runner_helper.py`
 5. Raise a [Pull Request](https://github.com/ShishirPatil/gorilla/pulls) with your new Model Handler.
 We will run the model handler if an endpoint is established.
 If self-hosting is required and the model size is large, we might not be able to accommodate model hosting therefore an OpenAI compatible endpoint for evaluation is desired.
-6. Feel Free to join [Gorilla Discord](https://discord.gg/grXXvj9Whz) `#leaderboard` and reach out to us for any questions or concerns in adding new models.
+6. Feel Free to join [Gorilla Discord](https://discord.gg/grXXvj9Whz) `#leaderboard` and reach out to us for any questions or concerns about adding new models.
 We are happy to help you!

-All the leaderboard statistics, and data used to train the models is released under Apache 2.0.
+All the leaderboard statistics, and data used to train the models are released under Apache 2.0.
 Gorilla is an open source effort from UC Berkeley and we welcome contributors.
-Please email us your comments, criticism, and questions.
+Please email us your comments, criticisms, and questions.
 More information about the project can be found at [https://gorilla.cs.berkeley.edu/](https://gorilla.cs.berkeley.edu/)